Core Concepts

 How it is used To produce audit-ready evidence linking your training materials to TGA requirements

 Key point: A map is separate from and distinct to the TGA unit it references.
-Adding a unit to a map does not move or copy the unit — it creates a live link to the current TGA data.
+Selecting a unit for a map loads its published structure as the mapping framework, it does not copy or modify the unit itself.

 Folders